 As Communicators, We’re Infants.

-We humans have only just very recently begun communicating in a complex fashion during high anxiety speaking situations.
+We humans, have only just very recently begun communicating in a complex fashion during high anxiety speaking situations.
 Meeting new people, making small talk, making presentations, during conflicts with colleagues.
-These are all very difficult things to do when speaking one’s native language.
+These are all challenging things to do when speaking one’s native language.

 But when you’re speaking a second or third language?
 Forget it!
 It’s ultra-difficult!
 Of course, you need some help!

-Most people, when they think about obtaining an American accent or getting rid of their accent, think about the pronunciation of their sounds.
+When they think about obtaining an American accent or getting rid of their accent, most people think about the pronunciation of their sounds.
 That’s what most accent teachers are teaching.
-Admittedly, when I hung out my shingle I did the same.
+Admittedly, when I hung out my shingle, I did the same.
 That’s what all my teachers were teaching me.

-After a few years I had to drop that method with my clients because I realized this is what causes people to over-pronounce their sounds and use an excessive front resonance.
-It results in a staccato, choppy speech pattern which, in turn, results in a highly accented sound!
+After a few years, I had to drop that method with my clients because I realized this causes people to over-pronounce their sounds and use excessive front resonance.
+It results in a staccato, choppy speech pattern, which, in turn, results in a highly accented sound!

 Not only are you not getting rid of your accent–you’re making it worse!